Breeding cannabis strains, f1 and f2 for dummies

 He will not release any seeds until he is 100% happy and he knows that the only way he can really get to this point is by massive sampling rates selecting the best from hundreds of individuals for numerous qualities. (note where I put above that you get 100% F1 it should have read 100% F2 (50% F1 + 50% Parent one).

-The point I was trying to make was that, although you read on various FAQs (including one around here somewhere) that 75% of your seeds with F3 back cross squared will be of the correct trait, is basically incorrect, and while it shows a great understanding of basic maths it totally misses dominant genes and the various theories behind back cross-breeding.
+The point I was trying to make was that, although you read on various FAQs (including one around here somewhere) that 75% of your seeds with plants from the f3 generation back cross squared will be of the correct trait, is basically incorrect, and while it shows a great understanding of basic maths it totally misses dominant genes and the various theories behind back cross-breeding.

 They also make out that F4 back cross cubed your seeds will be 87.5% parent one trait.
 This is again incorrect. at F3 back cross squared your seeds will either be 100% F2 (50% F1 and 50% Parent One dominant, or 100% Parent One Dominant. at F4 back cross squared your seeds will be 100% F3